 - Bee The Change (Mike Kiernan et al): Scholarship funds.

-- Declan McCabe: Magnifying glasses with lanards, and devotion to introducing and teaching youth about invertebrates.
+- Declan McCabe, Sandra Fary, Cole Logan: devotion to introducing and teaching youth about invertebrates.

-- Emily Rowe (Northern Woodlands org.): 30 copies of Northern Woodlands magazine.
+- Emily Rowe (Northern Woodlands org.): Copies of Northern Woodlands magazine.

 - Alden Wicker (Communication Specialist, Vermont Center for EcoStudies): 25 copies of VCE Field Notes magazine.